roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Oh, it was way more outrageous than I even remembered.

  "Well," Heather giggled, continuing to push her boob into her father's open mouth, "it was like an all-week orgy -- Jill and me, and Jake, and his girlfriend, who's name I can't remember, but she was really hot -- and he had other friends over, guy friends, plus this one other girl who came by a few times, Carmen or something.
 It was like, we were naked like all the time, tanning, partying, fucking -- we'd be on the bed, all of us girls, legs spread, the guys going back and forth taking turns -- sex games -- Jake and two of his buddies were, like, using me, just me, for a couple hours too, one day, it was insanely fun!"
 She snickered as she related her perverted spring trip to her adoring father.
 "Jake wants me back this spring, with Jill or whomever -- do you wanna come?"
 I felt her hand reach around my super-hard penis, and she jerked it a little while continuing to feed me her tits.
 "You can watch your princess get fucked by three or more men, I'll be a little cumslut -- while you can get laid by three or more girls too, all by yourself -- wouldn't you love it?"
-Report_Story #1